realA10001986/Time-Circuits-Display/README.md

 ##### &#9193; HA controls Fake-Power at startup

-This option selects whether HA should be in control of Fake-Power at startup, or not.
+This option selects whether HA should be in control of Fake-Power at startup or not.
 If this is checked, the TCD assumes HA has control of Fake-Power, overruling a ("TFC") Fake-Power switch.
 If this is unchecked, Fake-Power control remains with the switch (if connected), and HA can take over only after sending "POWER_CONTROL_ON".

 ##### &#9193; Wait for POWER_ON at startup